learnbyexample/Command-line-text-processing/gnu_sed.md

 ```

 * `N` will fetch the next line and append to pattern space
+* See [this Q&A](https://stackoverflow.com/questions/40229578/how-to-insert-a-line-feed-into-a-sed-line-concatenation) for an interesting case of applying substitution every 4 lines but excluding the 4th line

 ```bash
 $ # if line contains 'blue', replace 'e' with 'E' both in current line and next